 With regard to the first bullet, a discretionary trust holding a non- income producing investment bond springs to mind (assuming also no IHT liabilities).
 Remember however that UK resident trustees may become taxable if a chargeable event gain subsequently arises and the settlor cannot be taxed because he/she died in an earlier tax year or is non UK resident.
 For example if the bond is held in a discretionary will trust then the trustees will need to register if a chargeable event gain occurs.
 If a UK resident settlor is taxable albeit that he/she may recover the tax from the trustees, then that situation seems to fall under the second bullet point.

-Deadlines for registration
+Deadlines for registration of taxable trusts

 This depends on whether the trust is already registered for Self-Assessment (SA) for Income Tax or Capital Gains Tax.

 - Where the trustees incur a UK tax liability in a given tax year, then the registration deadline is 31 January after the end of that tax year.

 - Where the trustees incur an Income Tax or a Capital Gains Tax liability for the first time in a given tax year, then the registration deadline is 5 October after the end of that tax year in order to give enough time to issue the UTR.